-June 4, 2012—Around the world approximately 20.9 million women, men, and children are trapped in jobs into which they were coerced or deceived and which they cannot leave, according to a new report by the International Labor Organization (ILO).
-The figure means that, at any given point in time, around three of every 1,000 people worldwide are suffering in forced labor.
+June 4, 2012—Around the world, approximately 20.9 million women, men, and children are trapped in jobs into which they were coerced or deceived and which they cannot leave, according to a new report by the International Labor Organization (ILO).

 Democracy Activist Aung San Suu Kyi Meets with Burmese Migrant Workers and Solidarity Center Partner Organizations in Thailand.

 June 1, 2012—In her first visit outside her home country since 1988, Burmese democracy activist and member of parliament Aung San Suu Kyi visited migrant worker communities in Samut Sakhon Province, where 300,000 of Thailand’s estimated 2.5 million Burmese migrant workers live and work.